Air Conditioner Repair Checklist

 - Ensure your hands and feet are free of moisture before you touch the panel or breakers.

 - Find the breaker labeled “AC” and ensure it’s in the “on” location.
-If it’s tripped, the breaker will be in the middle of the panel or “off” location.
+If it’s tripped, the breaker will be in the "off" position.

 - Steadily transfer the switch back to the “on” location.
 If it instantly trips again, don’t reset it and contact us at 843-485-0967.
 A fuse that keeps tripping might mean your house has an electrical problem.